ganttArt/codefellows-reading-notes/code401/class-26.md

 ## Preview

 1. Which 3 things had you heard about previously and now have better clarity on?
-    - Declaritive vs. imperative.
+    - Declarative vs. imperative.
 React is Declarative and that is a good upgrade from previous js frameworks, because it is actually making the code easier to read and work with.
     - React continually re-renders html/jsx elements, not just hides them.
 If you have to force the page to reload, you're doing something wrong.
     - Why people think React is so much better than anything else.
 When considering the history of React, you can see that React comes up as a way to improve what was the current development using JS frameworks and libraries like jquery, angular and even just vanilla js.
 1. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?